strapi/strapi/docs/v3.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 ## New configuration loader

-We have reworked the way a strapi project is configured to make it simpler yet more powerful.
+We have reworked the way a Strapi project is configured to make it simpler yet more powerful.

 Some of the improvements are: